jfspps/CloudRead/README.md

 Download copies of the JAR directories and subdirectories present for both [CloudRead](https://github.com/jfspps/CloudRead/tree/main/JAR) and [CloudWrite](https://github.com/jfspps/CloudWrite/tree/main/JAR).
 Run both JARs in separate terminals as outlined in their respective READMEs.
 Then access localhost port 5000 for CloudWrite or localhost port 8080 for CloudRead.

+## Docker image

+The Docker Hub image is [here](https://hub.docker.com/repository/docker/jfspps/cloud-read-docker).

 To build a CloudRead Docker image, follow the guidelines [here](https://github.com/jfspps/CloudRead/tree/main/docker/README.md).
-This also contains instructions about running both CloudWrite (to build a CloudWrite image, go [here](https://github.com/jfspps/CloudWrite/tree/main/docker/README.md)) and CloudRead containers in their own subnet with Docker Compose.
+This also contains instructions about running both CloudWrite (to build a CloudWrite image, go [here](https://github.com/jfspps/CloudWrite/tree/main/docker/README.md) and CloudRead containers in their own subnet with Docker Compose.

 ## XML schema to Java classes